opennode/waldur-core/docs/plugins/openstack/backup.rst

   will be **409 CONFLICT**.
   Supported inputs for VM Instance:

-  - image - url to a image used for restoration.
+  - image - URL to a image used for restoration.
 Mandatory.
-  - flavor - url to a flavor used for restoration.
+  - flavor - URL to a flavor used for restoration.
 Mandatory.
   - name - Name of the restored VM.
 Optional (equals to the name of the original VM by default).

 - **/api/openstack-backup/<backup_uuid>/delete/** - delete a specified backup